 5G networks are being tested in various cities around the world.
 These tests have shed light on a few challenges surrounding their implementation.

 One of the biggest challenges is proximity between antennae.
 People envision 3G and 4G cellphone towers that are a few dozen miles apart.
-The tradeoff for the speed and bandwidth boosts of the next generation of antenna infrastructure is that they need to be a few hundred feet apart.
+The tradeoff for the speed and bandwidth boosts of the next generation of 5G antenna infrastructure is that they need to be a few hundred feet apart.

 This means that a major city could need an antenna at every major intersection, or closer, to get the network operational.
-To avoid “not in my backyard” (NIMBY) sentimentality and the costs of installing antenna every few blocks, engineers will need to design infrastructure that is low cost, able to blend with existing infrastructure and capable of operating at frequencies suitable for a city.
+To avoid “not in my backyard” (NIMBY) sentimentality and the costs of installing antennae every few blocks, engineers will need to design 5G infrastructure that is low cost, able to blend with existing infrastructure and capable of operating at frequencies suitable for a city.

-Another important, yet challenging, network infrastructure upgrade will be the need to replace fiber optic connections.
+Another important, yet challenging, 5G network infrastructure upgrade will be the need to replace fiber optic connections.
 Wireless speeds will only be as fast as the wired connection it communicates with.
 Therefore, slower connections will need to be replaced.

 Going back to that stadium example, if it’s been built in the last few years then it likely has the fiber optics needed to handle the high bandwidth.
 However, if the stadium is older, then the connections will need to be replaced to handle the RF communication demands of the spectators.